cockroachdb/docs/v21.2/node-shutdown.md

 - To temporarily stop a node and restart it later, **drain** the node and terminate the `cockroach` process.
 This is done when [upgrading the cluster version](upgrade-cockroach-version.html) or performing cluster maintenance (e.g., upgrading system software).
 With a drain, the data stored on the node is preserved, and will be reused if the node restarts within a reasonable timeframe.
 There is little node-to-node traffic involved, which makes a drain lightweight.

-- To permanently remove the node from the cluster, **decommission** and drain the node, then terminate the `cockroach` process.
+- To permanently remove the node from the cluster, **decommission** the node and then terminate the `cockroach` process.
 This is done when scaling down a cluster or reacting to hardware failures.
 With a decommission, the data is moved out of the node.
 Replica rebalancing creates network traffic throughout the cluster, which makes a decommission heavyweight.

 {{site.data.alerts.callout_success}}
 This guidance applies to manual deployments.
 If you have a Kubernetes deployment, terminating the `cockroach` process is handled through the Kubernetes pods.
 The `kubectl drain` command is used for routine cluster maintenance.
 For details on this command, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/).